ryuta69/merge_insertion_python/README.md

 ## Merge Insertion (Ford-Johnson algorithm)

-I have never seen python's implementation of python, so created this.
+I have never seen python's implementation of this algorithm, so created this.

 ## Thanks